Xilinx/mlir-aie/buildHostLin.md

     # <your test>_unsigned.xclbin will be added into /lib/firmware/amdxdna/<version>/ and symbolic link will create.
     # When xrt_plugin package is removed, it will automatically cleanup.
     ```
+    1. Alternatively, you can `sudo chown -R $USER /lib/firmware/amdipu/1502/` and remove the check for root in `/opt/xilinx/xrt/amdxdna/setup_xclbin_firmware.sh` (look for `!!!
+Please run as root !!!`).

 ### Build and run host part: